red-gate/Tech-Radar/README.md

 A Tech Radar for Redgate.
 This helps us by recognizing the technology that:
 * We use
-* We're trialling and building experience
+* We're trialing and building experience
 * We're excited about!
 * We used to use and use no longer.